nicoleannhargrove/nicoleannhargrove/README.md

 ---

 🌍 I believe in sharing knowledge, creating global impact, and building legacy.
-📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/nicoleannhargrove) or visit [nicoleannhargrove.com](https://nicoleannhargrove.com).
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/nicoleannhargrove)

 ---